Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images

 Novel methodologies employ \glspl{CNN} for various segmentation tasks.
 Existing \gls{CNN}-based segmentation tasks can be categorized into \begin{enumerate*}[label=(\arabic*)] \item object detection, \item semantic segmentation, and \item instance-aware segmentation. \end{enumerate*} One of the first \gls{CNN} object detection architectures is \gls{R-CNN}~\cite{Girshick2013} to learn features that are subsequently classified using a class-specific linear \gls{SVM} to generate region proposals. \Gls{R-CNN} learns to simultaneously classify object proposals and refine their spatial locations.
-The predicted regions, however, provide only a coarse estimation of object's location by means of bounding boxes. \citet{Girshick2015} proposed \gls{Fast R-CNN} by accelerating training and testing times while also increasing the detection accuracy. \citet{Ren2015} introduced \gls{RPN} that shares full-image convolutional features with the detection network enabling nearly cost-free region proposals. \Gls{RPN} is combined with \gls{Fast R-CNN} into a single network that simultaneously predicts object bounds and estimates the probability of an object for each proposal.
+The predicted regions, however, provide only a coarse estimation of object's location in terms of bounding boxes. \citet{Girshick2015} proposed \gls{Fast R-CNN} by accelerating training and testing times while also increasing the detection accuracy. \citet{Ren2015} introduced \gls{RPN} that shares full-image convolutional features with the detection network enabling nearly cost-free region proposals. \Gls{RPN} is combined with \gls{Fast R-CNN} into a single network that simultaneously predicts object bounds and estimates the probability of an object for each proposal.
 For semantic segmentation, \citet{Long2015} introduced \glspl{FCN} allowing for pixelwise inference.
 The \gls{FCN} is learned end-to-end and pixels-to-pixels requiring appropriately labeled training data.
-For instance segmentation, \citet{Li2016} combined segment proposal and object detection for \gls{FCIS} where the general idea is to predict the locations in a fully convolutional network. \citet{He2017} proposed a Mask \gls{R-CNN} which extends Faster R-CNN.
+Particularly, in medical imaging the U-Net network architecture by \citet{Ronneberger2015} has been successfully applied for various segmentation tasks.
+In instance segmentation, \citet{Li2016} combined segment proposal and object detection for \gls{FCIS} where the general idea is to predict the locations in a fully convolutional network. \citet{He2017} proposed a Mask \gls{R-CNN} which extends Faster R-CNN.

-\addition[label=a:mehta,ref=c:mehta]{The work by \citet{Mehta2018} presents a convolutional neural network for the prediction of power loss.
+The work by \citet{Mehta2018} introduces a \gls{CNN} for the prediction of power loss.
 Their system additionally localizes and classifies the type of soiling.
-Their work is based on RGB images of whole \gls{PV} modules and particularly addresses the additional geometric challenges of acquisitions in the field.
-In contrast, this work operates on \gls{EL} images of individual cells of a \gls{PV} module, and in particular focuses on their segmentation in a manufacturing setting.}
+Their work is based on RGB images of whole \gls{PV} modules and addresses the additional geometric challenges of acquisitions in the field.
+In contrast, this work operates on \gls{EL} images of individual cells of a \gls{PV} module, and in particular focuses on their precise segmentation in a manufacturing setting.